New Full-Time Assistant Brings 25+ Years of Collegiate Coaching Experience to GW

 Jeffrey Richards joined the GW gymnastics program as an assistant coach in July 2013.

-Richards has more than 25 years of collegiate coaching experience across Divisions I, II and III.
-Most recently he was the head women's gymnastics coach at Utah State University from 2008-13.
+Richards has more than 26 years of collegiate coaching experience across Divisions I, II and III.
+Prior to arriving at GW he was the head women's gymnastics coach at Utah State University from 2008-13.
 Following the 2011 season, Richards was named the NCAA Division I National Association of Collegiate Gymnastics Coaches North Central Region Co-Head Coach of the Year.

 Under Richards' leadership, the Aggies posted the highest uneven bar score (49.35) in team history in 2012 while finishing first in the event at the Western Athletic Conference Championships in 2013.
 He also coached 18 student-athletes who earned Academic All-WAC honors a total of 32 times, while nine Utah State gymnasts earned various All-WAC honors a total of 13 times.
 USU also had 11 student-athletes compete at NCAA Regionals 19 times over the past five years.